 ARE MY BREASTS ‘WEIRD’?

-Proceeding on the assumption that there are no underlying medical or health concerns, here are…
+In addition to concerns about small breasts, and proceeding on the assumption that there are no underlying medical or health concerns, here are:

 THE MOST COMMON BREAST ISSUES – AND FIXES